MS in Environmental & Green Chemistry

-Hear what Professor Voutchkova, Co-Director of the MS Environmental and Green Chemistry, sees for the program.
+Hear what Professor Voutchkova, co-director of the MS in Environmental and Green Chemistry, plans for the program.

 Employers across the public and private sectors are increasingly seeking scientists who specialize in creative ideas with minimal environmental impact.
 In our unique green chemistry program, students learn the science underlying today’s environmental challenges and develop innovative, greener solutions to address them.

 The curriculum builds proficiency in both environmental chemistry and green chemistry, positioning graduates to find employment in this burgeoning field or to continue their education in chemistry and sustainability.
 Coursework combines intensive study of chemical toxicology, green industrial chemistry and rational design of safer chemicals with related courses in public health, policy and business.
 Students round off the program with a final capstone project with a real-world client.

 “There’s an emphasis on real-world applicability rather than a sole focus on academic exercises.
 That’s what is most rewarding to me.
 You can see where your work could be used to benefit health and safety.”